krishan57gupta/ROSeq/README.md

 ## Vignette tutorial

-This vignette uses a tung dataset already inbuilt in same package, to demonstrate a standard pipeline.
-This vignette can be used as a tutorial as well.
+This vignette uses the Tung dataset, which is already inbuilt in the package, to demonstrate a standard pipeline.

-#### Reference of Tung data:

-Tung, P.-Y.et al.Batch effects and the effective design of single-cell geneexpression studies.Scientific reports7, 39921 (2017).

 ## Example